solita/solita.github.com/_posts/2022-01-xx-code-reviews.md

 "I am not an expert on this, how can I review it?"
 If you don't understand it, then learn at least something from it.
 Or ask stupid questions from the author.

 Keep an eye on the things that static code analyzers can't do.
 One of the best is namings.
 Namings are really important, but static code analyzers don't know if some variable name is good or not.
-Design and architecture are also something human is better than static code analyzers.
+Design and architecture are also something human is better to analyze than static code analyzers.

 ![Code review: hierarchy of needs](/img/code-reviews/hierachy-of-needs.png)